 - public int executeBatch() : is used to execute batch of commands.

-In the next article, I am going to discuss CRUD Operation in Java using JDBC and Oracle database.
-Here, in this article, I try to explain Steps to Design JDBC Applications in Java with Examples.
+In the next article, I am going to discuss CRUD Operation in Java using JDBC and Oracle databases.
+Here, in this article, I try to explain the Steps to Design JDBC Applications in Java with Examples.
 I hope you enjoy this Steps to Design JDBC Applications in Java article.